hydro-jules/f2py-experiments/fib_intent/README.md

 end python module fibonacci
 ```

-#### b - By changing the signature file
+#### b - By modifying the signature file

-If the Fortran source code cannot be modified to add the `f2py` comments, the fact that we are generating the static library in two steps allows us to tailor the interface to the Fortran subroutine.
+If the Fortran source code cannot be modified to add the `f2py` comments, the fact that we are generating the static library in two steps (i.e. using the [smart way](https://docs.scipy.org/doc/numpy/f2py/getting-started.html)) allows us to tailor the interface to the Fortran subroutine.
 After the signature file is generated, and before the static library is compiled, the inferred interface can be adjusted manually directly in the signature file.

 If the automatically generated signature file is as follows:
 ```